* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 Snacks

 Our main priority is the safety and care of each student.
 We want to make sure each child is well taken care of in every way.
 Everyday parents will receive communication from SFOL.
-It may come from group me, notes, or with students papers that they take home.
+It may come from Class Dojo, notes, or with students papers that they take home.

-Below is our main communication, GroupMe.
+Below is our main communication, Class Dojo.
 See how to set it up and how we use it.

 This is our PRIMARY method of communication!